On Privacy Weaknesses and Vulnerabilities in Software Systems: Common privacy threats in software applications

 The vulnerabilities in \emph{insecurity} subcategory are caused by improper protection and handling of personal data.
-There are multiple forms of this vulnerability type such as lacking mechanisms to protect personal data, allowing unauthorised actors (e.g., internal/external staff and attackers) to access or modify personal data, or track individual users (e.g., user's locations, visiting history, etc.).
-Transferring personal data between software applications without protection is also another form of this vulnerability.
+There are multiple forms of this vulnerability type such as lacking mechanisms to protect personal data, allowing unauthorised actors to access or modify personal data, track individual users and transferring personal data without protection.
 Personal data is sometimes required to be processed at third parties.
-This poses a privacy vulnerability since the third parties may apply lower levels of personal data protection than the source does.
+This poses a privacy vulnerability since the third parties may apply weaker level personal data protection than the source does.
 In addition, this subcategory refers to the vulnerabilities where mechanisms to protect personal data are in place but they are not appropriate.
 Different types of personal data require different methods/techniques and levels of protection.
 Thus, appropriate protection mechanisms should be used to protect personal data against potential risks.
-This vulnerability type is often refined into improper techniques/methods and insufficient levels of protection (e.g., weak encryption).
+This vulnerability type is often refined into improper techniques/methods and insufficient levels of protection (e.g. weak encryption).

 The \emph{secondary use} subcategory refers to the use of personal data for other purposes without consent or not following user privacy preferences.
 Personal data used or transferred without user permissions, or to an unintended destination is a privacy vulnerability.
-The personal data used without following user privacy preferences can also cause a privacy vulnerability\footnote{For example, CVE-2005-2512 reports a vulnerability which could result in a privacy leak in mail.app in Mac OS 10.4.2 and earlier in which remote images are loaded against the user's preferences when an HTML message is printed or forwarded.}
+The personal data used without following user privacy preferences can also cause a privacy vulnerability\footnote{For example, CVE-2005-2512 reports a vulnerability which could result in a privacy leak in mail.app in Mac OS 10.4.2 and earlier in which remote images are loaded against the user's preferences when an HTML message is printed or forwarded.}.